Calderonism

 Calderonism or Calderonismo is a political and ideological doctrine of Costa Rica, which emerged in the 1940s under the leadership of caudillo Dr. Rafael Ángel Calderón Guardia, before, during and after he was president with his National Republican Party, and which was continued by various political forces such as Unity Coalition, National Unification Party and the current Social Christian Unity Party and its split the Social Christian Republican Party.
-It is together with Liberacionismo one of the two traditional political tendencies of Costa Rican politics, with which it represented a certain type of Costa Rican bipartisanship from 1986 to 2002 and revolves around the Calderón family.
+It is, with Liberacionismo, one of the two traditional political tendencies of Costa Rican politics, with which it represented a certain type of Costa Rican bipartisanship from 1986 to 2002 and revolves around the Calderón family.
 It is a form of populist and Catholic Christian socialism very similar to Argentine Peronism.
+Considered a progressive interpretation of the Catholic social teaching, as well as a form of socialism, Calderonism identifies itself with comunismo a la tica, defined as indigenous and Catholic communism exclusive to Costa Rica.
+Because of this, Calderonism is also referred to as calderocomunismo.

+Calderonist policies "integrated Marxist, social Christian and state bureaucratic tendencies", and have been described as socialist, social democratic, and social Catholic.
+Calderón formed an alliance between the Catholic Church and the communist party to carry out socialist reforms - to this end, Calderonism is considered a precursor to liberation theology.
+Calderonism is described as very similar to the "spiritual socialism" of Guatemalan President Juan José Arévalo, as both movements pursued expansive worker rights, public health and social security programs.
+Calderón's reforms greatly empowered the Costa Rican trade unions and labor force, providing them with constitutional guarantees and strictly enforced judicial protection; communist trade unions and Catholic labor confederations rapidly grew and built a union movement.
+Calderonism also directly challenged the powerful domestic and foreign business interests of Costa Rica, sparking business-based opposition and subversion; Calderonism is credited with reorienting the state as instrument of the working class.